 - Other ocular history - note whether this could be a worsening of a pre-existing condition (eg, cataracts that have now become symptomatic) or a new condition arising from a recent problem (eg, infection after cataract surgery).

 - Medical history - many systemic conditions affect the eye and may result in acute or chronic blurring of the vision.
-See the separate article on Eye in Systemic Disease.
+See also the separate Eye in Systemic Disease article.

 - Medication - some drugs may be toxic to the eye or precipitate acute angle-closure glaucoma.